Resource guide for medication aide requirements by state

 Colorado

 In Colorado, this role is called qualified medication administration personnel (QMAP).
 Requirements include completing a state-approved training for medication administration and passing the medication administration certification test.
-Continuing education is required to maintain licensure.

 Connecticut

 Connecticut has the Medication Administration Certificate Program, which allows unlicensed personnel who have received certification to administer medication in certain facilities licensed by state agencies.
-The certification program has four parts: theory, lab, written exam, and on-site practice.
+The certification program has 4 parts: theory, lab, written exam, and on-site practice.
 Recertification is biennial.

 For more information, check with the Department of Developmental Services.